grossconstance0/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.

 This quote highlights that striving to optimize code before understanding its actual performance bottlenecks can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
 Instead, focus on writing clear, maintainable code first.
 Profile your application to identify where optimizations are genuinely needed, then apply them judiciously.
 Remember, simplicity and readability often contribute more to efficient software in the long run than hasty micro-optimizations.

+# 2024-03-02
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadline.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use task management tools and versions control systems to stay organised and track your progress.
+By following these tips, you will be able to finish your tasks more quickly and with fewer mistakes.